 - In your wash-up or post-mortem at the end of a project, use the RACI to see how the assigned roles and responsibilities worked.
 Did you need as many people involved?
 Did the people responsible do the task, or did more people need to be involved?
 Were people consulted and informed at the right times?

 I’ve developed a RACI matrix template for you to download.
-Once you fill in the cells with R, A, C, and I it automatically populates the colours.
-Feel free to change the colours to what you want!
+You’ll also find a sample, checklist, and a cheat sheet.
+The template automatically populates the colors based on your entries.
+Feel free to adjust the colors to your liking!

 What Are The Alternatives To A RACI?